sdiehl28/tutorial-website/content/reviews/coursera/software_dev_R.md

 #### Mastering Software Development with R Specialization

 The  [**Mastering Software Development in R Specialization**](https://www.coursera.org/specializations/r) is a 5 course specialization with the 5th course being a capstone project.
-I completed the first 3 of these courses.
+I completed and will review the first 3 of these courses.
 The courses are taught by Roger Peng of John Hopkins University.

 The 4 week courses I completed were:

-* R Programming Envirnoment: entire tidyverse (tidyr), stringr, regex, etc.
+* R Programming Envirnoment
-* Adv R Programming: vectorization, functional programming, OOP, profiling, debugging, pipes, etc.
+* Adv R Programming
-* Building R Packages: devtools, testthat, R Studio & git & github, web services for continuous integration, etc.
+* Building R Packages

 Roger Peng is an excellent professor and this is an excellent series of courses.
 As a professional software developer, I can say that Roger Peng understands software development very well.